 How long should I plan a trip to Paris?

-To get the best rates, you need to start planning your trip to Paris at least three months in advance, if not six months prior.
+To get the best rates, you must start planning your trip to Paris at least three months in advance, if not six months prior.
 In terms of your trip length, two weeks should be enough time to enjoy the city and see all the major sights.